microsoft/vstest-docs/RFCs/0031-Multi-Test-Run-Finalization.md

     - Test results statistics
   back to `Orchestrator`.
   * In parallel with test executions `Orchestrator` will start `vstest.console` in Design Mode.
   * Whenever at least 2 test executions are finished `Orchestrator` will invoke `FinalizeMultiTestRunAsync` and provide all attachments from those test executions that finished.
 Parameter `multiTestRunCompleted` will be set to `false`.
-Test platform will provide data collector attachments only to processors which supports incremental processing.
+Test platform will provide data collector attachments only to attachments processors which supports incremental processing.
   * When all test exections are done `Orchestrator` will provide all attachments back through `FinalizeMultiTestRunAsync` with `multiTestRunCompleted` set to `true`.
-Test Platform will use all available processors to process data collector attachments.
+Test Platform will use all available attachment processors to process data collector attachments.
   * When all attachments are merged `Orchestrator` will display information about data collector attachments to standard output.
   * Finally `Orchestator` will combine all tests results statistics and print it to standard output.